 When Watermelon Is Not a Good Choice

 Watermelon may not be a good fit for dogs with diabetes, dogs on strict calorie control, or dogs with very sensitive digestion.
-In those cases, even a generally safe fruit may not be worth the experiment.
+In those cases, watermelon may not be worth testing just because it appears on a safe-fruit list.

 What If a Dog Eats Seeds or Rind?